sutpat1/sutpat1/README.md

-## Hello there, I am Sharv Utpat !!! there 👋
+## Hello there, I am Sharv Utpat !!! 👋

 🎓 I am a recent graduate from the University of Texas at Dallas with a degree in Computer Science.